danceratopz/klimsalabim-contracts/README.md

 ## Future Implementation Ideas

-- Streaming functionality to compensate for the stay of the participant at the event (Retire at the end) empowered by Superfluid Protocol.
+- Streaming functionality to compensate for the stay of the participant at the event (Retire at the end).
 - NFT claiming functionality from Toucan Protocol and extending it with information about the event.
 - Use EPNS to inform participants for when the contribution period has been closed and they can, for example, view the final version of their (dynamic, SVG-based) NFT.